react-cosmos/react-cosmos/README.md

 - Can be plugged into any other framework
 - Everything is a widget
 - Widgets are oblivious of ancestors
+- The state of a widget can be serialized at any given point in time
-- Any widget has a uri and can be loaded at root level
+- Any widget configuration can be represented by a URI
 - Widgets can implement any data mechanism

 ## Running